 Populate org charts automatically

 Making an org chart does not have to be an exercise in patience like it used to be, especially when you have to rearrange an org chart after a round of promotions.
-Instead, you can import a CSV into Lucidchart.
+Instead, you can upload a CSV or import data from apps like BambooHR directly into Lucidchart.
 Our platform automatically organizes each role within a hierarchy.

 This template can be a helpful place to start: